Part 22: Making A Brand New Start of It, New York, New York

 Seated, left to right: Roy Newman, Shelby Jean, Judy Martin (Mrs.Red Foley), Charlotte Marsh, dancer, Little Jackie and Lucky, the smartest dog in the world.

-It was around 1944 or 1945 that Gene Autry told Riley he should take on the stage identity "The Cowboy Philosopher" which always confused me, because I grew up hearing that was what Will Rodgers was known as.
+It was around 1944 or 1945 that Gene Autry told Riley he should take on the stage identity "The Cowboy Philosopher" which always confused me, because I grew up hearing that was what Will Rodgers' handle.

 While researching for this part of my blog, I finally found a page in Riley's writings that explains what happened with the song "Blue Christmas."
 I wonder why he had to inflate his relationship to that song?
-I truly believed my father either wrote or co-wrote that song.
-When I got a computer back in 1994, I began snooping around, fact checking things my Dad had told me, and I found out that he didn't have a hand in writing it.
-My half-siblings were also told he wrote that song.
+As a kid, and for too long after, I truly believed my father either wrote or co-wrote that song.
+When I got a computer back in 1994, I began snooping around, fact checking things my Dad had told me, and I found out that he didn't seem to have a hand in writing it.
+My half-siblings also believed that he wrote that song.
 I'm the one that broke the news to them.

 When Kevin Coffey reached out and asked me to connect him with my Dad, I asked Kevin if he knew anything about that song.
-What's interesting is that when Kevin called Dad for the interview, Dad didn't tell Kevin that he wrote "Blue Christmas" -- because he probably knew that Kevin, as a researcher, would know the truth.
+What's interesting is that during the interview, Dad didn't tell Kevin that he wrote "Blue Christmas" -- because he probably knew that Kevin, as a researcher, would know the truth.
+I know I go back to this song too much in this blog, but the story that he wrote it still confuses me.
+Why?
+Why did he bother telling me and his other kids he wrote that song?

 Here's what Riley writes about promoting country songs to pop performers, and the story of his connection to the song, "Blue Christmas."
 He didn't write it, but he did recognize it was great, and believed the song would succeed when others passed on it.